So, What IS Frogwood?

 Frogwood is a five day artists’ collaborative, held annually in Colton, Oregon.
 Forty artists, from all around the world, representing a wide variety of media, gather for six nights and five days of flat-out creativity.

 The event kicks off with artists sharing ideas about explorations they would like to make in various media while finding others with whom to make creative connections.
 In any given year, these connections span hammered metals, iron work, lapidary, textiles, jewelry, fused glass and bronze casting, to say nothing of wood carving, turnery, and joinery.

 Apply to participate

-This year’s Frogwood Collaborative will be held mid-August, 2019 at Camp Colton in Colton, Oregon.
+Frogwood collaborative is generally held mid-August, at Camp Colton in Colton, Oregon.

 Frogwood is an invitational event primarily for actively practicing artists and instructors, as well as students in academic programs in the arts.
 We encourage interested applicants to contact us for further information or to be considered for an invite.
 We want to assure that each participant will gain maximum benefit from the experience.